Meet our Trauma-Informed Providers

 Nasim is currently on maternity leave and will be returning in 2025*

-Nasimis a Canadian Certified Counsellor who works from a culture and trauma-informed perspective.
+Nasim is a Canadian Certified Counsellor who resides in Alberta, Canada, who works from a culture and trauma-informed perspective.
 She believes that clients are the experts of their lives, and she works collaboratively to find the approach that fits their values, needs, beliefs, and personalities.
 Nasim’s priority is first to create a safe, warm and non-judgmental environment and an understanding of what her clients are going through.

 Nasim started working in the mental health field in 2016.
 She has helped many individuals and families navigate the impact of acute or complex trauma such as abuse and neglect.
 Her interest in supporting parents through the perinatal period and beyond peaked when she had her child and learned about how little support and voice parents get in our society.
 Nasim offers individual counselling to adults and teens (15+) in Alberta, Manitoba, British Columbia, Ontario, Quebec, Northwest Territories, Yukon and Nunavut.
 Nasim is trained in Perinatal Mental health, Compassion Focused Therapy, Gottman Couples Therapy, and attachment-based approaches.
 She also incorporates evidence-based practices, including Somatic Experiencing, Narrative Therapy, Family Systems, mindfulness, and Acceptance and Commitment Therapy (ACT).
 Nasim also offers EMDR therapy as of November 2023.